micw/jenkins-k8s-pipeline/README.md

 * The first line imports this pipeline script library.
 The part after the @ references a tag or branch.
 For build stability, you should use a release-tag in your projects
 * The JenkinsPipeline block calls the pipeline script
+* SCM checkout is always done implicitly
+    * This step adds GIT_BRANCH_OR_TAG_NAME to the "vars" which can be referenced by other sections
 * The config section configures some basics:
     * mavenSettings() references the ID of the Maven settings.xml described above
     * dockerRegistry() tells docker to use this registry URL (optionally with a credentials ID)